 - 84 per cent of construction machinery in the central section were fitted with pollutant reducing emission controls;

-- 98 per cent per cent of material excavated from sites was beneficially reused;
+- 98 per cent of material excavated from sites was beneficially reused;

 - 573 apprenticeships have been created on the project, almost 50 per cent more than the original target of 400;